LipSim: A Provably Robust Perceptual Similarity Metric: Additional Empirical Results for LipSim

 \subsection{General Robustness of LipSim}

-The general robustness of Perceptual metrics was defined using Equation~\ref{eq:general_robustness}, which emphasizes a general robustness attribute that all perceptual metrics should hold and states that given an image and a perturbed version of the image to the perceptual metric, the predicted distance should be smaller than the perturbation norm.
-To evaluate this property for DreamSim, we generated $\ell_2-AA$ with $\epsilon=0.5$ on the test set of the ImageNet-1k dataset.
-Figure~\ref{fig:proposition1_fig} shows some samples that DreamSim is generating bigger distance values than the perturbation norm, which shows an obvious violation to the general robustness property.
-To further show the empirical robustness of LipSim in comparison with DreamSim, we optimize the MSE loss defined in Equation~\ref{eq:mse_loss} employing $\ell_2$-PGD attack for LipSim and DreamSim separately.
-The distribution of $d(x, x+\delta)$ is show in Figure~\ref{fig:lip_dream_hist_3}.
-The difference between this figure and the histogram in Figure~\ref{fig:histogram2} is that we have chosen a larger perturbation budget, $\epsilon=3$, to demonstrate the fact that even for larger perturbations, LipSim is showing strong robustness.
+In order to evaluate the general robustness of LipSim in comparison with DreamSim, we optimize the MSE loss defined in Equation~\ref{eq:mse_loss} employing $\ell_2$-PGD attack for LipSim and DreamSim separately.
+The distribution of $d(x, x+\delta)$ is shown in Figure~\ref{fig:lip_dream_hist_3}.
+The difference between this figure and the histogram in Figure~\ref{fig:histogram2} is that we have chosen a larger perturbation budget, $\epsilon=3$, to demonstrate the fact that even for larger perturbations, LipSim is showing general robustness.